underscoreio/shapeless-guide/src/pages/generic/coproducts.md

   that can cause coproduct generic resolution to fail.
-  The bug causes certain parts of the macro API, on which shapeless depends, to be sensitive to the order in which types are defined in source code.
+  The bug causes certain parts of the macro API, on which shapeless depends, to be sensitive to the order of the definitions in our source code.
+  Problems can often be worked around by reordering code and renaming files, but such workarounds tend to be volatile and unreliable.

   If you are using Lightbend Scala 2.11.8 or earlier and coproduct resolution fails for you,